brightsign/fakerest-test/README.md

 ## Modern JSON REST client

 This coding assignment will allow us to evaluate your ability to write a REST client that processes JSON data.
-This is aimed at a more senior Engineer.

 **You are expected to use AI assistance for this task.**